 The attributes take up the largest portion of the Notebook and are categorized in different tabs, available on the right side of the Notebook.
 Depending on the attribute type different editors for the attribute value are available (e.g. single-line text field for the Name, multi-line text area for the Description, checkbox for the Weak entity etc.).
 For some attributes an alternative editor can be accessed through the button.
-Also additional information is available for most of the attributes and can be accessed by clicking on the icon.
-A similar icon can be found at the top right (underneath the X for closing the window), which provides information about the type of the object.
+Also additional information is available for most of the attributes and can be accessed by clicking on the considerable information about the type of the object.
 The two buttons at the lower right are an alternative to switching between the different tabs.
 They are also used to switch between pages of one tab, in the case that more attributes are available than can be shown in the Notebook window.